Rectaflex: Worlds first PP SLR:

 of the ones sold were called back.
 The bodies of these cameras were later used for the production of the Junior series in 1950.

 Here is a sample of the first series from 1948.
 The sn. indicates that this sample was produced in October.
 As from around sn.1250, the focusing was aided by a 45 degree split image cylinder.
-Because there was no rewind mechanism on the camera, the A 1000, like the test series 947 standard before it, featured a film cutting knife that would cut the film after exposing it.
-The film was then kept in the receiving cartridge.
+Although the A. 1000 series had added a rewind mechanism on the camera, which the test series 947 standard before it did not have, it still featured the film cutting knife that would cut the film after exposing it.
 This very sample was among the ones being converted to the Junior series in 1950.

 1949: Rectaflex B 2000: